Couchers-org/couchers/.github/pull_request_template.md

 <!---
-Checklists - you can remove one that is not applicable (ie. remove backend checklist if you only worked on frontend) If you need help with any of these, please ask :)
+Checklists - you can remove one that is not applicable (ie. remove backend checklist if you only worked on the web frontend) If you need help with any of these, please ask :)
 --->
 **Backend checklist**